 print(name, si.created, si.modified)

 libmft resolves parent references so you can ask each entry for its full path without writing the traversal yourself.
-It also handles $ATTRIBUTE_LIST extension records transparently — something analyzeMFT's CSV layer hides from you.
+It also handles $ATTRIBUTE_LIST extension records transparently, which analyzeMFT's CSV layer hides from you.

 Option 3: shell out to a Rust parser

-When the $MFT is large (~1 GB+) or you are batching across many disks, the fastest practical option is to shell out from Python to a native parser and read its JSON.
+When the MFT is large or you are batching across many disks, the fastest practical option is to shell out to omerbenamram/mft_dump and read its JSON Lines output.

 import json